gabriel-espinoza-77/azure-ssh-brute-force-analysis/analysis/initial-threat-hunt.md

 `March 14, 2025 @ 18:46 UTC` → `March 14, 2025 @ 21:29 UTC`

 **Details:**
-- Multiple hidden files created from `/var/tmp/.update-logs/`
+- `UpzBUBnv` appears as a notable process in the `InitiatingProcessCommandLine` column of the query results
-- No suspicious files or activity were observed prior to the creation of `UpzBUBnv`, suggesting it as the first clear indicator of malicious behavior
+- No suspicious files were identified prior to the creation of `UpzBUBnv`, suggesting it as the first indicator of malicious activity
 - Subsequent malicious files appear to have been introduced following the execution of `UpzBUBnv`
 - `.bisis` was observed along with `x`, `.b`, `Update`, and `History`